|Frequently Asked Questions.|

 It would be highly unusual for a team to have no Liaison Teacher, or even no teacher involvement at all.
 If no teacher will take on the role then an entry only really stands a chance of getting to the chosen event where a sixth-form student, Support Assistant or Technician takes on the role of Liaison Teacher.

-"Success" here, for new teams, means getting and keeping your team members together all the way through from the initial call for participants through to arriving and performing at an Event.
+"Success" here, for new teams, means getting and keeping your team members together all the way through from your initial call for participants through to arriving and performing at an Event.

 If you can't think of what such a willing teacher might look like, they might be the ones who (used to ?) put on an annual school pantomime at Christmas, or a school musical, or they run Talent nights, Fashion Show nights, Karaoke nights, or they might have no experience of any sort of school show at all but they do dance - maybe dance aerobics - in PE, or perhaps they're the ones straight on to the dance area at the school prom :)